One Obvious Reason Why Peter Kreeft’s Case for the Resurrection of Jesus FAILS

 • SPIRITUAL RESURRECTION THEORY

-If any of these three theories is not encompassed by the four theories that Kreeft and Tacelli examine, then that would provide further proof that premise (1) of their case is FALSE.
+If any of these five skeptical theories is not encompassed by the four theories that Kreeft and Tacelli examine, then that would provide further proof that premise (1) of their case is FALSE.

 The Delusions Theory is discussed by Habermas and Licona.
 It is somewhat like the Hallucination Theory that is examined by Kreeft and Tacelli.
 In both theories, a psychological process impacts the thinking and beliefs of some of Jesus’ disciples, leading them to sincerely but mistakenly conclude that God had raised Jesus from the dead.